 You can also buy posters in Spanish if you live in an area where they are available.
 Of course, you can shop online too, but I have had a hard time finding a good online source of posters with authentic language that are not obviously designed for classrooms.
 In English, you can find posters with poems, quotes or collections of quotes, funny sayings or collections of sayings, reproductions of comics, and other kinds of texts.
 The choices to purchase online in Spanish are slimmer.
 There are Spanish language movie posters available, but they usually do not have much language.
 Here are a few options that I have found.
 Please let me know if you know of others.

-This site has motivational posters in Spanish, and you can print and cut out mini-posters, which is cool.
 Amazon also has several collections of motivational posters in Spanish.
 The disadvantage to these, in addition to being a very limited style and a whole set, is that the quotes are all translations.

 Companies like Anisa, that make educational products in Spanish, have authentic language posters for classrooms.
 They are a little didactic, but there are lots of them and they have a ton of authentic language.
 Click Carteles on the sidebar.
 Here is an example: